GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 Note that metrics are created in the cloud-function/metrics.yaml file.

 You can also edit default limits for a specific network in that file.
-See the example for `vpc_peering_per_network`.
+See the blueprint for `vpc_peering_per_network`.

 ## Next steps and ideas
 In a future release, we could support: